ninxsoft/mist-cli/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: File a feature request to help improve the app
+about: Submit a feature request to help improve this project
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 ### :bulb: Description